theapsgroup/steampipe-plugin-gitlab/docs/tables/gitlab_version.md

 # Table: gitlab_version

-Version information about the GitLab instance.
+The `gitlab_version` table can be used to query version information about the GitLab instance.

+> Note: Should only return a single row of data.

 ## Examples